SYMS: Summer Youth Music School

 About SYMS

-SYMS is a great experience for aspiring young musicians!
-At both the Junior and Senior sessions, students perform in a variety of concert bands, choruses, orchestras, and jazz bands, while receiving top-notch instruction in masterclasses and lessons from outstanding teachers and freelance artists.
+The Summer Youth Music School at UNH is an amazing experience for aspiring young musicians and one of New England’s long-running music camps.
+At both the Junior and Senior sessions, students perform in a variety of ensembles—concert bands, choruses, orchestras, and jazz bands—while receiving top-notch instruction in masterclasses and group lessons from outstanding teachers and freelance artists.
 Private lessons, small ensembles, elective courses, evening activities, and other opportunities designed to stimulate the growth of each student's passion and musical development are available to students at all levels.
-High school aged student seeking a more immersive experience can apply for the Chamber Intensive session in addition to their enrollment in the Senior session.
+High school aged student seeking a more immersive experience can apply for the tuition-free Chamber Music Intensive session in addition to their enrollment in the Senior session.

-Students concentrate on a major instrument or voice part and choose electives to broaden their experience.
+SYMS campers concentrate on a primary instrument or voice part and choose electives to broaden their experience.
 They associate with talented young musicians who share their excitement about music, and they study with caring and encouraging teachers.
 Enrollment for certain instruments may be limited.

 Come be inspired at one of our SYMS sessions!